Civic Commentary: Five Things Every Resident Should Know About the Proposed Recreation Ordinance

 These stories are about how public decisions get made, who shapes them, and what happens when transparency is bypassed.

 At its core, this is a transparency story.
-It is about whether residents can see the emails, proposals, lease details, and hiring records necessary to understand how Recreation-related projects moved from discussion to action.
+It is about whether residents can see the emails, proposals, lease details, funding sources, permit records, notice records, and hiring records necessary to understand how Recreation-related projects moved from discussion to action.

 Records showing who communicated about projects and whether public business was moved off-channel.

-Leases, consultant proposals, and executive orders needed to understand how scope and personnel evolved.
+Leases, consultant proposals, funding records, and executive orders needed to understand how scope and personnel evolved.

-Agendas, minutes, and procedural documents that show whether the public process was complete and timely.
+Agendas, minutes, permit records, and procedural documents that show whether the public process was complete and timely.